prabhash-code/algo-playground/Data Structures/Arrays/One Dimensional/Easy/valid palindrome/README.md

 This is an easy question and we can solve this by using two pointers.
 We are matching the left and right characters and if they are matching it is a palindrome.

+*There is another two ways to check a palindrome (But we didn't show those algorithms)
+1. Using two pointers as above but we are matching characters from middle to left/right.
+(Instead of left/right to middle)
+2. Reverse the string first, and then match the two strings.
 </details>

 [//]: # (adding additional margin from bottom)